What are the most important things to know about dolutegravir?

 - If you are allergic to dolutegravir or any other medicines.

-- If you have or have had liver problems, including (HBV) or (HCV).
+- If you have or have had problems, including (HBV) or (HCV).

 - If you have any other medical conditions.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, , or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John’s wort) you are taking or plan to take.
 Dolutegravir may affect the way other medicines or products work, and other medicines or products may affect how dolutegravir works.
 Taking dolutegravir together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take dolutegravir?

-Dolutegravir comes in tablet form in the following strengths:
+Dolutegravir comes in the following forms and strengths:

 Take dolutegravir by mouth, with or without food.
-If you are taking any other medicines or supplements, including antacids, iron, and calcium, carefully follow instructions on how to take them with dolutegravir.
+If you are taking any other medicines or supplements, includinglaxatives; other products containing aluminum or magnesium; buffered medicines (such as buffered aspirin); iron; or calcium, carefully follow instructions on how to take them with dolutegravir.

 The dolutegravir 5-mg tablets for oral suspension may be swallowed whole or dispersed in drinking water and should not be chewed, cut, or crushed.
 Read the “Instructions for Use” at the end of the dolutegravir drug label for detailed instructions on how to prepare these tablets for oral suspension.

 Always take dolutegravir in combination with other HIV medicines.

 If you have taken too much dolutegravir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take dolutegravir, see the FDA drug label.